 A number of bursaries are available for full-time students who are citizens of Sierra Leone, or secondarily, from another African country.
 Additional criteria include financial need and demonstrated Christian commitment.
-A statement of career intent (preference given to Christian service in home country); and a letter of recommendation confirming financial need, Christian confession and vocational intent are required.
+A statement of career intent (preference given to Christian service in home country).